madnight/blog/source/_posts/elm-json.md

 ```
 Lets take a look at the type definition to see how this works.
 `andThen : (a -> Decoder b) -> Decoder a -> Decoder b`
 The function `andThen` takes two arguments a decoder a, in this case the standard string decoder and a type cast function from a to decoder b that converts the result of our string decoder to an new decoder of type b.
 This procedure is a simple chain, first decode as string and then decode as int by type conversion.
+If you know Haskell `andThen` is the equivalent of `(=<<) :: Monad m => (a -> m b) -> m a -> m b` the monadic bind that sequentially compose two actions by passing any value produced by the first as an argument to the second.
 If you are not familiar with the pipe `|>` and function composition `>>` notation you can also write the function with as a lambda expression `andThen (\n -> fromResult(String.toInt(n))) string`.
 Now we are able to use that decoder to decode a single JSON object.
 ```elm
 langDecoder : Decoder ProgrammingLanguage langDecoder =